metarank/metarank/doc/click-models.md

 ## The clickthrough

-During the initial bootstrapping process (when historical visitor activity data is processed), Metarank goes over all ranking and interaction events and joins them into clickthroughs: a chains of rankings with the corresponding clicks
+During the initial bootstrapping process (when historical visitor activity data is processed), Metarank goes over all ranking and interaction events and joins them into clickthroughs: a chain of rankings with the corresponding clicks
 attached:
 * each ranking is cached for at least 30 minutes.
 * when interaction with this ranking is received, it is attached to the parent ranking.